 OK, I’ll explain.
-IBM and Microsoft co-developed OS/2 as a successor to DOS.
+IBM and Microsoft co-developed OS/2 as a successor to DOS, which was popular but really showing its age by the mid 1980s.
 But they had a fundamental disagreement over how 16-bit Windows fit into everything.
 Eventually the disagreements led to a very public divorce that left IBM confused.
-IBM soldiered alone, developing and eventually releasing OS/2 2.0 and OS/2 2.1, both of which worked well and were surprisingly popular.
+IBM soldiered alone, developing and eventually releasing OS/2 2.0 and OS/2 2.1, both of which worked rather well and gained a cult following.
 Microsoft took its nascent code that it intended to form the base of OS/2 3.0, renamed it Windows New Technology, and eventually released it as Windows NT 3.1.

 So how does DEC VMS fit in?
+VMS was (and remains) an operating system for minicomputers.
 Microsoft hired Dave Cutler, the chief architect of VMS, to be the chief architect of Windows NT.
 Cutler’s work on VMS and other DEC operating systems influenced the internal workings of NT.

 Being 32-bit, it was more stable than 16-bit Windows 3.1.
 It also had the ability to do something resembling real security.
 The implementation wasn’t perfect, but the capability was there.
 It also did real pre-emptive multitasking like OS/2 and Amiga.